openwebdocs/owd-website/pages/content/reports/2024/index.md

 ### WebView compatibility data

 In 2024, Open Web Docs joined the [W3C WebView Community Group](https://github.com/WebView-CG).
 Together with the group participants, we started investigating compatibility for WebViews.
-Historically, BCD only contained Chrome Android WebView data but in 2024 we added WebView on iOS data and helped launching https://caniwebview.com/.
-This collaboration was led by Florian Scholz and you can find more information in the [WebView CG 2024 recap](https://caniwebview.com/news/2024-12-06-WebView-Community-Group-Recap/).
+Historically, BCD only contained Chrome Android WebView data, but in 2024, we added WebView on iOS data and helped launch <https://caniwebview.com>.
+This collaboration was led by Florian Scholz.
+You can find more information in the [WebView CG 2024 recap](https://caniwebview.com/news/2024-12-06-WebView-Community-Group-Recap/).
 Shoutout to [Niklas Merz](https://github.com/NiklasMerz) and [Ben Wiser](https://github.com/RupertBenWiser) for being the driving forces here!

 ## 2024 Budget